 Bone doctor, orthopedic specialist, orthopedic surgeon -- what's the difference?
 In a nutshell, there is no difference.
-All of these are terms for physicians who are trained and specialize in conditions of the musculoskeletal system (bones, joints, nerves, muscle, tendons, ligaments).
+All of these are terms for physicians who are trained and specialize in conditions of the musculoskeletal system (bones, joints, nerves, muscles, tendons, ligaments).

->

-> Orthopedics was originally a medical specialty for children only, but modern orthopedic specialists treat all ages.
+Orthopedics was originally a medical specialty for children only, but modern orthopedic specialists treat all ages.

 The first step in becoming a bone doctor after attaining a bachelor's degree is medical school; the choices are medical doctor (MD) or doctor of osteopathy (DO).
 DOs actually have an extra focus on the musculoskeletal system and perform spinal manipulation as part of the treatment process.
 After four years in medical school, the physician spends at least five years in residency, and many go on for at least one more year of specialized training.
 Most are also board-certified in their specialty.